-Self-help and self-responsibility are co-operative values that are essential in helping our students to become successful learners and in preparing them for life after College.
+Self-help and self-responsibility are values that are essential in helping our students to become successful learners and in preparing them for life after College.
 Building good work habits is a vital part of this.
 To that end every student should:

-- Bring their homework folder to lessons so that work can be monitored - Listen carefully to homework instructions in class - Check their Google classrooms every evening so that any additional tasks are completed on time - Complete knowledge-based revision every day in line with the homework menu (see below) - Ensure that all homework is completed in their homework book - Attempt all work to the best of their ability - Inform the class teacher/tutor of any difficulties (a note from parents/carers in the homework book is advisable).
+- Listen carefully to homework instructions in class - Check their Class Charts every evening so that any additional tasks are completed on time - Attempt all work to the best of their ability - Inform the class teacher/tutor of any difficulties (a note from parents/carers in the homework book is advisable).